 Legally speaking, to be a tenant you must have ‘exclusive possession’ of all or part of the rented premises.
 If you move into an existing household, you may be regarded simply as a licensee, with no tenancy rights under the Residential Tenancies Act 1997.
 If you share a house with the landlord, you are presumed to be a licensee.
 If you rent a room and the door is lockable, you may be regarded as a tenant, but this in itself may not be enough to establish that a tenancy exists.

-Licensees are able to have their disputes heard under the Fair Trading Act 1999 in the Civil Claims List at the Tribunal, but should note that the protections under that Act are not as good as the rights that tenants enjoy under the Residential Tenancies Act 1997.
+Licensees are able to have their disputes heard under the Australian Consumer Law and Fair Trading Act 2012 (Vic) in the Civil Claims List at the Tribunal, but should note that the protections under that Act are not as good as the rights that tenants enjoy under the Residential Tenancies Act 1997.

-The Tenants Union cannot give advice in shared household disputes because many situations are not covered by the Residential Tenancies Act 1997, and we cannot take sides between tenants.
+We cannot give advice in shared household disputes because many situations are not covered by the Residential Tenancies Act 1997,and we cannot take sides between tenants.
 One way of resolving disputes is by mediation through the Dispute Settlement Centre (03) 9603 8370 or 1800 658 528 (Freecall).
 However both parties to the dispute must agree to go.